What is LMIA?

 About us

-Milorad Borota - Regulated Canadian Immigration Consultant
+Milorad Borota - Independent Canadian Immigration Consultant

-Milorad Borota is a Regulated Canadian Immigration Consultant with ICCRC registration number R408031.
-He is the principal consultant at MB MIGRATION SERVICES which is Canadian immigration company based in Vancouver, BC.
+Milorad Borota is an Independent Canadian Immigration Consultant.
+He is the principal consultant at MB MIGRATION SERVICES which an immigration business based in Belgrade, Serbia.

 This company and this consultant specialize in providing services to Candian employers and temporary foreign workers (applications for LMIA, work permits, permanent resident status through Canadian Experience Class and through Provincial Nominee Programs).